 I grinned.
 “You being bisexual just doubles her hope."

 Max snorted.
-“She'll be waitin' and hopin; for awhile.
+“The proper term baby, is omnisexual, and she'll be waitin' and hopin; for awhile.
 I'm determined to enjoy the time I have here on this planet in as many ways as I possibly can, especially after this.”
-He gently tapped a finger from his right hand against the sling on his left arm.
-“And, as reluctant as I am to bless a serious union between you and someone… who I don’t know… life’s short, Sam.
+He gently tapped a finger from his left hand against the sling on his right arm.
+“And, as reluctant as I am to bless a serious union between you and someone who I don’t know, life’s short, Sam.
 I can't be there with you right now, so if you're not goin’ to take your meds or go to therapy, havin’ someone in your life with a direct connection to the highest power might be the best-case scenario."

 I sighed.
 "I don't know what I need, Max.
 Like you said, I should just find someone to fuck me stupid and then get back to operation fix-my-family."